mgorav/Chakravyuh/README.md

 - Run the ChakravyuhApplication

 ## Output
-The following output shows sample graph inferencing of a typical ML engieering run:
+The following output shows sample graph inferencing of a typical ML engineering run:
 ![alt text](chakravyuh-output.png)

 **NOTE** The starting of above graph is **chakravyuh1**